Yves believes in creating charm, warmth, and romance in life. She gladly shares her favorite tips with all who desire quality relationships.

 - 1 cup baby carrots

 - Squeeze lemon over chicken.
-Sprinkle remaining ingredients into the Crock-Pot.
-Add white wine.
+Place remaining ingredients into the Crock-Pot.

-- After a one hour, taste the broth and add salt or white wine as needed.
-Cut a slit on top of each breast and place the breast face down.
-Replace lid and cook for another 3 hours.
+- After two hours, taste broth and add salt or chicken broth as needed.
+Replace lid and cook for another 2 to 4 hours.

 - Pair your meal with a red Spanish Rioja or a Chianti.
-(White wine contains too much citrus which will compete with the lemon chicken and cause the dish to fall flat)
+(White wine contains too much citrus which competes with the lemon chicken.)

-- Serve meal with a French baguette, spinach salad and 1/2 cup of cooked Basmati rice.
-Spoon 3 T. sauce from crock-pot over each chicken plate.
+- Serve meal with a French baguette, spinach salad and 2/3 cup of cooked Basmati rice.
+Spoon 1/4 c. broth from crock-pot over each plated serving.

-Step Two: Create a Sensual, Interesting, and Unique Music Playlist
+Step Two: Create a Sensual, Interesting & Unique Music Playlist

-Here comes the part where we discuss the finer points of making your home feel, well...sensual, as well as inviting.
-First of all, you must own good speakers.
-If you do not have quality speakers and if you're on a budget, it'll cost you about $100.00 to purchase a Bose II Mini Speaker.
+Here comes the part where we discuss the finer points of making your home feel, well.... sensual, as well as inviting or interesting.
+First, you must select good music and own good speakers.
+If you do not have quality speakers and if you are on a budget, it will cost you about $100.00 to purchase a Bose II Mini Speaker.
 It's worth every penny.
-As for the music itself, you'll want to choose tracks that allow you to focus on the conversation.
-The music should be subtly sensual, interesting and unique.
+As for the music itself, it is best to choose tracks that allow you to focus on the conversation.
+The music should be subtly sensual, interesting and unique, kind of like you.

 More About Music